REMEDY : BNSSG referral pathways & Joint Formulary

 Normal pressure hydrocephalus (NPH) happens when too much fluid builds up in a person’s brain without increasing pressure in their brain tissue.
 People who have NPH are usually aged over 60.
 (1)

-The importance of this diagnosis lies in the fact that it is a potentially reversible cause of dementia, accounting for up to 6% of dementias (2).
+The importance of this diagnosis lies in the fact that it is a potentially reversible cause of cognitive impairment, accounting for up to 6% of dementias (2).

 Symptoms that should raise suspicion about NPH include: